NiharKashyap/Movie-Recommender-System/README.md

 This repo contains the work I did on a recommendation system while learning Data Science.

+Folder Structure:

+Notebooks: Notebooks used in data processing and training

+Reading: Papers and other study material pertaining to recommender systems

+RecoM: Actual flask web app

 Description of the notebooks

 1. Movie_recommender_normal: This approach uses cosine similarity to recommend movies.
 Though reccommendations are satisfactory the size of the similarity matrix is too large (about 3.84 GB) to be commercially feasible